neffercarrillo/security-plus/notes/README.md

 - network switch feature to restrict which devices can connect to a specific port based on the network interface mac address
 - content addressable memory (CAM) table used to store info about mac addresses
-- persistent (sticky) mac learing switch automatically learns and associates mac addresses
+- persistent (sticky) mac learning switch automatically learns and associates mac addresses
 - 802.1x framework used for port-based auth for both wired and wireless networks
 - 3 roles 1 supplicant (device/user requesting access) 2 authenticator 3 authentication server (centralized device. radius or tacacs+ server)
 - radius is cross platform and tacacs+ is a cisco platform
 - extensible authentication protocol (EAP) -> framework for authentication
-- variants of EAP 1 EAP-MD5 2 EAP-TLS 3 EAP-TTLS 4 EAP-FAST 5 PEAP (protected EAP) 6 LEAP (variant of EAP that only works on cisco-based devices)
+- variants of EAP 1 EAP-MD5 2 EAP-TLS 3 EAP-TLS 4 EAP-FAST 5 PEAP (protected EAP) 6 LEAP (variant of EAP that only works on cisco-based devices)

 ### Securing Network Communications